Typhoon Fung-wong (2008)

-Typhoon Fung-wong, known in the Philippines as Typhoon Igme, was a deadly typhoon in the which made landfall on Taiwan and China in late July 2008.
+Typhoon Fung-wong, (Note: The name Fung-wong (Cantonese: 鳳凰, [fʊŋ˨ wɔːŋ˨˩]) was contributed by Hong Kong and means phoenix or refers to Lantau Peak in Cantonese.) known in the Philippines as Typhoon Igme, was a deadly typhoon in the which made landfall on Taiwan and China in late July 2008.
 Typhoon Fung-wong reached peak intensity of a Category 2 typhoon on the Saffir-Simpson Hurricane Scale by the Joint Typhoon Warning Center with peak winds of 95 kn.
 Damage was extensive in Taiwan, hitting little more than a week later than Typhoon Kalmaegi, but a specific cost is unknown, though later estimated at $541 million (2008 USD).

 Meteorological history

 On July 20, 2008, a tropical disturbance formed to the south-east of Okinawa, Japan.
 Later that day the Joint Typhoon Warning Center, started to issue tropical weather outlooks on the disturbance.
 At this time the JTWC assessed its chances of forming into a significant tropical cyclone within 24 hours as "Poor".
 Over the next few days as the disturbance slowly moved south west the JTWC kept assessing the disturbance chances of forming into a significant tropical cyclone as poor due to the disturbance's transition from a cold core to a warm core.
 Late on July 23 the JTWC upgraded the disturbances chances of becoming a significant tropical cyclone to fair.
 This came after the Japan Meteorological Agency had designated the disturbance as a minor tropical depression.

 Early the next day the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) designated the disturbance as a tropical depression and assigned the local name of Igme to the depression.
 Later that morning the JTWC issued a Tropical Cyclone Formation Alert as they upgraded the disturbance's chances of becoming a significant tropical cyclone to "Good".
 At the same time the JMA designated the depression as a full tropical depression.
 Later that day the JTWC upgraded the disturbance to a tropical depression and designated it as 09W.
 During the morning of July 25 both the JTWC and the JMA upgraded the depression to a tropical storm, with the JMA assigning the name Fung-wong to the storm.
-During that day Fung-wong intensified slowly with the JMA reporting early the next day that Fungwong had become a severe tropical storm.
+During that day Fung-wong intensified slowly with the JMA reporting early the next day that Fung-wong had become a severe tropical storm.
 Later on July 26 the JTWC upgraded Fungwong to typhoon status, whilst the JMA were reporting that Fung-wong was still a severe tropical storm.
 The next morning the JMA upgraded Fung-wong to typhoon status, and then later that day reported that Fung-wong had reached its 10-minute peak wind speeds of 75 kn, (85 mph, 140 km/h).
 Fung-wong also reached its 1-minute sustained peak wind speeds of 95 kn, (110 mph, 175 km/h) which made Fung-wong a category two typhoon as it moved towards Taiwan.